BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 }
 ```

-If your feature form use a custom HTML template, you must use `BiaFormComponent` inside your html file :
+If your feature form uses a custom HTML template, you must use `BiaFormComponent` inside your html file :
 ``` html title="feature-form.component.html"
 <bia-form
   [element]="crudItem"